Do Go On - 443 - The Theft of The Scream

 He's the kind of person that I could imagine something pops up.

-He's got a Google alert on his own name and he would listen back.
+He's got a Google Alert on his own name, and he would listen back.

-100% and enjoy and maybe even write into the podcast to say,
+And enjoy and maybe even right into the podcast to say, huh, you actually got this bit wrong or something.

 Yeah, yeah.